 Echoes of Jesus equips you with evidence in an engaging manner, following along a logical journey of discovery.
-When you’ve purchased and read this book you will:
+When you’ve read this book you will:

 - understand how literate and historically aware the ancient civilisations were

-- appreciate how it was possible for the first disciples to accurately record Jesus’ life and teachings
+- appreciate how it was possible for first disciples to accurately record Jesus’ life and teachings

-- have a highly readable explanation of ancient New Testament documents and know what they have to say about accuracy in copying
+- have a highly readable explanation of ancient New Testament documents and know what they say about accuracy in copying

 - know the content and credibility of non-Christian ancient literature that comment on Jesus and the first Christians.